AliNisarAhmed/my-notes/Azure Dev Fundamentals/AzureFundamentals.md

 ### Azure Policy

+Azure Policy allows you to define rules that are applied when Azure resources are created and managed.
+For example, you can create a policy that specifies that only a certain size VM can be created and that the VMs must be created in the South Central US region.
+Azure will take care of enforcing this policy so you remain in accordance with your corporate policies.

 Azure Policy is an Azure service you use to create, assign and, manage policies.
 These policies enforce different rules and effects over your resources so that those resources stay compliant with your corporate standards and service level agreements.

 Azure Policy meets this need by evaluating your resources for noncompliance with assigned policies.
 For example, you might have a policy that allows virtual machines of only a certain size in your environment.
 After this policy is implemented, new and existing resources are evaluated for compliance.
 With the right type of policy, existing resources can be brought into compliance.

+Azure Policy makes it easy to impose a full suite of policies by combining them into a group called an **_initiative_** .
+By defining an initiative, you can easily define complex rules that ensure governance of your company’s policies.

 #### How are Azure Policy and RBAC different?